BMW Extended Warranty Coverage

 BMW Extended Warranty Benefits

 With a BMW extended warranty you’ll receive covered repairs at authorized BMW facilities by trained BMW technicians.
-This means that your vehicle’s performance and resale value will be protected as the car gets repaired.
+This means that your vehicle’s performance and resale value will be protected as the car gets repaired with original BMW parts.

 BMW Extended Warranty Limitations